-Mysterious concrete sculptures surface in Toronto's Don Valley
+This is what those mysterious concrete sculptures are in Toronto's Lower Don Trail

 "Linklater’s gargoyle sculptures focus attention on the Lower Don’s role in Toronto’s industrialization, while sparking a larger conversation regarding ongoing Indigenous and colonial occupation of the city."

-The sculptures are part of a long-term installation, according to the park's website, so don't worry if you've only seen pictures online.
+The sculptures are part of a long-term installation, according to the park's website, so don't worry if you haven't seen them yet.

-You've got some time to take your own.
-The monsters await you by The Don.

 Join the conversation Load comments